Internal Links

 Engineers wives; it would need to be X-Rated.
 One Engineer actually admitted to me that his wife had a face like "a blocked

 drain".
-But, and I quote, he said "You don't look at the mantelpiece when you're stoking the grate".....!!!
+But, and I quote, he said "You don't look at the mantelpiece when you're stoking the fire".....!!!
 Some engineers I encountered

 ended up purchasing mail order Eastern block or Far Eastern brides!!!
 Another colleague told me his